 Answers To New Parent Questions

-Cub Scouting is for boys who are in kindergarten through fifth grade.
+Cub Scouting is for kids who are in kindergarten through fifth grade.
 Learn more about Cub Scouting in our related content.

 Venturing and Sea Scouts

 Venturing and Sea Scouting is for young men and young women ages 13 (and completed the 8th grade) up to 21 years old.
 Learn more about Venturing or Sea Scouting in our related content.

 Our Council serves more than 42,000 young people in Scouting across central Minnesota and in four counties in western Wisconsin.
 We're among the top 5 largest councils in the country and led by more than 21,000 volunteers, and eight camps that offer programs year around.
 Tons of information about our different camps can be found in the related content section.

 Any questions we've missed here can likely be answered by using the contact information on this page.

 We also have several Scout Shops available to help you purchase uniforms, books, craft items, and all of the badges that your new Scout will be earning.